-The Higher Certificate in Logistics will be awarded by the Dublin Institute of Technology under the degree awarding powers made available to the Institute under the provisions of the DIT Act, 1996.
+The Higher Certificate in Logistics will be awarded by the TU Dublin and MTU under the degree awarding powers made available to the Universities under the provisions of the DIT Act, 1996: and the Qualifications Act (1999).
 The award sought is Higher Certificate in Logistics with classifications as set out below.